Skip navigation

 Rapids tests usually include the following steps:

-• You will provide a sample of your body fluid, such as blood, urine, saliva, or nasal secretions.
+• You provide a sample of your body fluid, such as blood, urine, saliva, or nasal secretions.

 • The sample is mixed with a special substance that will cause a chemical reaction if a disease or other condition is present.